-We're going to list the four value resorts Walt Disney World offers and why we like them.
+We’re going to list the four value resorts Walt Disney World offers, and point out why we like them.
 Which will you choose?

 1. Disney’s Art of Animation Resort

 Disney's newest value resort hotel, Art of Animation, allows guests to immerse themselves in the worlds of their favorite Disney and Disney•Pixar films.
 The rooms are themed to "The Little Mermaid," "Finding Nemo," "Cars" and "The Lion King."
 With oversized statues and scale replicas of the movie characters, this resort allows you to feel like you are inside the movie.

 At Art of Animation, it consists of mostly family suites, but also houses single rooms and offers a wide variety of food selections in the food court.
 The resort is home to the Big Blue Pool, where you can swim with the characters from “Finding Nemo,” and if you listen closely, you’ll be able to hear music, underwater.

 Take a second to take that in.
 Yes, music underwater, and it sounds so clear -- take it from us!

 Art of Animation is neighbor to Disney’s POP Century Resort across the lake.